Benefits

 Separate rules for membership for EEA citizens

 Social security periods from other EEA countries may count as equivalent to periods of membership in the Norwegian National Insurance Scheme.
-In other words, NAV may include social security periods from other EEA countries when we consider if you meet the requirement of 5 years membership in the Norwegian National Insurance Scheme.
+In other words, Nav may include social security periods from other EEA countries when we consider if you meet the requirement of 5 years membership in the Norwegian National Insurance Scheme.
 Social security periods in other EEA countries must be documented.

 Only EEA citizens or family members of EEA citizens, can add social security periods from other EEA countries to periods of membership in the Norwegian National Insurance Scheme.
 If the social security periods are from another Nordic country, citizenship does not matter.